 Below are brief summaries of the types of agreements which frequently arise when partnering with industry.
 Templates specific to each type of agreement are available.
 These templates were developed specifically to address the obligations and limitations that UW-Madison faces as an entity of the State of Wisconsin, academic institution, and federal funding recipient.
 They templates are pre-approved and using them may expedite the negotiation process.
-For those agreement types where standard templates are not offered, please contact the Office of Industrial Partnerships specialist for your school or college.
+For those agreement types where standard templates are not offered, please contact the Contracts team in Research and Sponsored Programs.

 Confidentiality Agreements (CDAs) and Non-Disclosure Agreements (NDAs)

 CDAs and NDAs are used to protect the confidentiality of any proprietary information that needs to be evaluated by the another party, whether that information is being shared by the investigator with a potential sponsor or by a sponsor with the investigator.
 Key provisions in a CDA include: a narrowly defined purpose or project, the clear identification of confidential materials, and limited periods of disclosure and continued obligation of confidentiality.
 Download the template.